SUMMER JOB 2018: Communications Intern!

 GIRLS ACTION FOUNDATION is currently seeking to hire an energetic and talented individual to join their team for a paid summer internship.
-Under the direction of the Executive Director, this individual will be responsible for assisting the Communications Coordinator in the elaboration of fundraising proposals and activities.
+Under the direction of the Operations Manager, this individual will be responsible for assisting the Communications Officer in the implementation of communications specific tasks and activities.

 Founded in 1995, Girls Action Foundation is a national charitable organization that leads and seeds girls’ programs across Canada.
 We build girls’ and young women’s skills and confidence and inspire action to change the world.
 Through our innovative programs, research, and support to a network of over 300 partnering organizations and projects, Girls Action reaches over 60,000 girls and young women.
 We reach remote, marginalized and urban communities, including those in the North.